The cha-cha is a dance that was originally known as the cha-cha-cha. It is an offshoot of the Mambo and became popular

 How Salsa Can Benefit You

 Unbelievable Social Benefits: Make lots of new friends.
-This is how my buddy at Atlanta Furniture Taxi Moving Company met his wife!
+This is how my buddy who has a Woodstock Plumbing Companymet his wife!
 In any other medium it’s hard to connect with strangers and form friendships really, but ask those who’ve tried salsa as a way to get to know others!
 If you’re single, it’s the best way to meet the opposite sex.
 Partner dancing offers a great experience to share with associates you are simultaneously getting to know.

 This will help you out in several ways you might not even think of before exploring.
 The quality of your work will improve, you can focus better, your life will be fuller, and you will have a boost in confidence.
 Your total outlook will be different and people will notice.